comorment/ldpred2_standalone/scripts/LDpred2/README.md

 This directory contains a copy of LDpred2 related scripts taken from our main [CoMorMent/Containers](https://github.com/comorment/containers) repository, in the [<containers>/scripts/pgs/LDpred2](https://github.com/comorment/containers/tree/main/scripts/pgs/LDpred2) directory.
-Usage of these scripts are documented throughout the corresponding README file as well as in the online [documentation](https://cosgap.readthedocs.io/en/latest/scripts/pgs/LDpred2/README.html).
+Usage of these scripts is documented throughout the corresponding README file as well as in the online [documentation](https://cosgap.readthedocs.io/en/latest/scripts/pgs/LDpred2/README.html).

 Please note that some environment variables must be updated for Singularity compared to the above documentation, mainly: